MODatUniSA/mod-fast-style-transfer/README.md

   --in-path in/ \
   --out-path out/

-# In a new terminal window (don’t exit from the Docker container), copy the output to see what they look like
+# In a new terminal window (don’t exit from the Docker container), get the name of the running container
 $ docker ps

-# Then copy the output folder.
+# Then copy the output folder to your computer.
 $ docker cp container_name:/root/fast-style-transfer/out .
 ```